 working on a tale to tell and came upon a poem in chapter five

 Have you ever felt a connection, a pull to someone whom you’ve never met or will meet again?
 I have.
 Often.
 One of those people happened in my life on a sad day, interesting, a few of them have.
 Writing this reminds me of a heart-wrenching December day a few years back when I went in search of a wedding dress.
-Fodder for another blog.
+Never mind.

 Why this one was sad I don’t remember.
 January 29, 2006, my last day in Puerto Rico.
 I left my Mom’s apartment to spend the day in Old San Juan, roaming the cobblestone streets until I had to go to the airport, and into a small shop I went.
 It was cool and comfortably dark inside.
 I looked and touched a couple of books, magnets, pottery.
 The young woman tending the shop was painting, I think, replicas of the colorful doors of Old San Juan.
 I picked up a poetry book — I am not into poetry, but like some very much.

 the first book I read froze me to the spot

 I had to fight back tears.
 Read a few more poems.
 Saw two other small books written by the same poet.
 She was a young woman, her photograph was on the back.
 Looked through them over and over, couldn’t move.
 She wrote my thoughts.
 That was me on paper.
 I don’t remember how long I was there, but it was a lot longer than I anticipated.
 Didn’t care.

 at last, I chose a book — thought it silly to buy all three

 “I wasn’t sure which to buy.”

 I paid for it and the young woman asked if I’d like the book signed.
 My brain did summersaults.
 It is her — the photo on the back!
 She spoke to me in English, I answered in Spanish.
 When I’m there I seem foreign, and when I’m here I do too.
 Don’t get it.